Skip to main content

 Token Hashing

-Users can enable token hashing, where tokens will undergo a one-way hash using the SHA256 algorithm.
-This is a non-reversible process, once enabled, this feature cannot be disabled.
+Users can enable token hashing, where tokens undergo a one-way hash using the SHA256 algorithm.
+This is a non-reversible process: once enabled, this feature cannot be disabled.
 It is advisable to take backups prior to enabling and/or evaluating in a test environment first.

 To enable token hashing, refer to this section.

-This feature will affect all tokens which include, but are not limited to, the following:
+This feature affects all tokens which include, but are not limited to, the following:

 • Kubeconfig tokens